Albin Kurti: Kosovo War

-Political career

 Kurti was released in December 2001 by Yugoslavia's post-Milošević government after being pardoned by President Vojislav Koštunica amid international pressure.
-Since his release, he has worked outside party politics in Kosovo but has been a severe critic of the United Nations Interim Administration Mission in Kosovo (UNMIK) and of corruption.
+Since his release, he worked outside party politics in Kosovo but was a severe critic of the United Nations Interim Administration Mission in Kosovo (UNMIK) and of corruption.
 He organised non-violent protests in support of the families of those whose relatives disappeared in the war, and in favor of Kosovo's self-determination.
 On 23 April 2003 Kurti graduated with a degree in Computer and Telecommunications Sciences from the University of Prishtina.
 He was an activist for the Action for Kosovo Network (AKN), which was formed in 1997, and was a movement whose mission focused on human rights and social justice, education, culture and art.